madiali/mips-emulator/README.md

   "name": "sound_2",
   "startAddr": "0x10000008",
   "length": 1
-},
+}
 ```

-The value(s) would be displayed in the Other Memory tab:
+The value(s) would be displayed in the Other Memory tab.

 <p align="center">
   <img src="https://i.imgur.com/kVI5min.png">